data-solution-automation-engine/data-solution-framework/Design_Patterns/Design Pattern - Generic - Exception handling.md

 ![*](file:///C:\Users\rvos\AppData\Local\Temp\1\msohtmlclip1\01\clip_image001.gif)      **The target record did NOT originate from only one source record**

 In situations that the ETL is more complex, it may no longer be feasible to simply reprocess the original source record.
-For those cases the OMD_EVENT_LOG table contains a free-form text column that is used to store the values that caused the exception(s): EXCEPTION_DETAIL.
+For those cases the EVENT_LOG table contains a free-form text column that is used to store the values that caused the exception(s): EXCEPTION_DETAIL.

-In this case, the OMD_EVENT_LOG table is directly used as the source for the resolution of the exception.
+In this case, the EVENT_LOG table is directly used as the source for the resolution of the exception.
 While the field is free-form, the format is fixed (source values delimited by a pipe character (”|”), the order of appearance in line with the exception bitmap.
 This ensures that it is still possible to automate exception resolution, if so required.